AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/tools-modules.md

 This module allows you to create a custom trigger and define its input bundles.

-You can use this module, for example, for contacts or any other list that is scheduled to be sent to a specified email address (such as Email > Send an Email, or Gmail > Send an Email modules), or as a simple reminder to be triggered whenever you want.
+You can use this module, for example, for contacts or any other list that is scheduled to be sent to a specified email address (such as [!UICONTROL Email] >[!UICONTROL Send an Email], or [!UICONTROL Gmail] >[!UICONTROL Send an Email] modules), or as a simple reminder to be triggered whenever you want.

 <table style="table-layout:auto">
  <col>